lstrzebinczyk/the_empire_blog/posts/8-modes-of-operation.md

 ![Correct buttons](/the_empire_blog/docs/assets/posts/8/correct_buttons.png)

-Awesome, so the easy part is done.
-Our buttons are now rendered based on the `@modes`.
+We have 2 buttons based on available modes, and the `Move` mode is currently active.
+Awesome.
+Moving to...

 ### Actions up

-The concept of `Actions up` means, that if an action happens in child components (like `BottomMenu`) jurisdiction, it should tell parent component (`TheEmpire`) about it, and let it handle the outcome.
+The concept of `Actions up` means, that child component (like `BottomMenu`) should be able to tell parent component (`TheEmpire`) that something happened and let it (the parent component) handle the outcome.
-In case at hand, if a button inside `BottomMenu` is clicked, that means `TheEmpire` must update which mode is the active one.
+In this case, if a button in `BottomMenu` is clicked, `TheEmpire` must update `@active_mode`.

-The thing is, that we are going to need a way to send any custom information that something happened, alongside any custom data, from any child component back to `TheEmpire`.

 We're gonna get that done with events.
 Not `CrSFML` events, we will add new ones, specifically for that purpose: